-Writing a check is a relatively easy and effortless way to pay for someone’s services.
-The only thing is that you’ll actually need the check to get the money.
-This means that misplacing it will make getting the funds impossible.
+Writing a check is a relatively effortless way to pay for someone’s services.
+But you’ll need the check to get the money, so misplacing it will make getting the funds impossible.
 In the case of finding it after a while, you’ll still be able to cash it as long as it’s not older than six months.

 Do checks expire?
 How long do you have to cash a check?
 How long is a check valid?
-Whether you’re a drawer or the payee, you’ll want to know how long are checks good for or how much time you have to cash the check or keep the funds on your account.
+Whether you’re a drawer or the payee, you’ll want to know how long are checks good for or how much time you have to cash the check or keep the funds in your account.
 So how long is a check good for, anyway?
 When does a check expire?
 How long do checks last?

-Most of the checks are valid for six months (180 days), although there are exceptions.
-So if you’re drawer, and the person you wrote the check to didn’t cash it yet, it’s advisable to keep that amount on your account for six months at least.
+Most checks are valid for six months (180 days), although exceptions exist.
+So if you’re a drawer and the person you wrote the check to didn’t cash it yet, it’s advisable to keep that amount in your account for six months at least.
 But what happens afterward, and do checks expire?
 There are two types of checks that you should be concerned about when validity is the question.

 Personal Check and Check Writing